 Open-Source Research Tools

-In addition to the extensive research facilities located in The School of Communication and the fMRI scanner in the Center for Cognitive and Behavioral Brain Imaging, our lab has the an established infrastructure for analyzing complex datasets.
-Our technical resources include a state-of-the-art computing cluster dedicated exclusively for lab use (scom-marr), several high-performance workstations (scom-miller and scom-corkin), and access to the Ohio Super Computing Center.
+In addition to the research facilities located in The Department of Communication and the fMRI scanner in the Center for Mind and Brain, our lab has the an established infrastructure for analyzing complex datasets.
+Our technical resources include two nodes in a state-of-the-art computing cluster dedicated exclusively for lab use (Peloton) and several high-performance workstations (miller, corkin, and dennett).